 At the St. Regis San Francisco, the famous 3-tier presentation is an updated, modern adaption on glass serving trays.
 Notable also is the fact that Victorian or English-inspired Tea Rooms are just one perspective of Tea.
 A significant part of the world follows a completely different tradition of Tea that is centered around fine Greens and Oolongs and is decidedly Asian in inspiration.
 The Teance Tasting Room in Berkeley, California or The Tao of Tea in Portland, Oregon, or the impressive Boulder Dushanbe Teahouse in Colorado have an inclusive, far-reaching audience and without a hint of chintz or lace or Victorian place settings!

-No matter how well-known Earl Grey is, it is still not the most popular Tea in the world.
+No matter how well-know Earl Grey is, it is still not the most popular Tea in the world.
 Overwhelmingly, most of the world consumes either a straight Black or Green Tea as their daily beverage of choice.
 Perfumed, aromatic, flower-filled teas are aesthetically pleasing to behold and make up many popular brands, but they constitute a minor share of revenue.
 Indeed, most tea companies today feature teas geared towards men and most schedule marketing for both Mother's Day as well as Father's Day.

-The marketing for Dads include appropriate packaging (Tee Off with Dad, Mr. Tea, Sugar Daddy).
+The marketing for Dads includes appropriate packaging (Tee Off with Dad, Mr. Tea, Sugar Daddy).
 Dads are portrayed in multiple settings (Office, Outdoors, Indoors).
 Special Afternoon Tea Menus for Dad feature mini Beef Sliders and Sausage Pinwheels!
 There is enough evidence-based demand and variety to justify specific teas for Dad.
 They include smoky teas - perhaps a nod to the famous Sherlock Holmes commonly associated with Lapsang Souchong.
 Overtly manly teas could include Czar Alexander, Pu-erh, Russian Caravan.
 Some companies market strong black teas - a robust Assam, a full-bodied Keemun, an earthy Yunnan.
 Still others offer premium high-end teas for Dad - Formosa Jade Oolong, a fine Darjeeling or a premium Green.
 Of course, none of this is necessary.
 Men drink all kinds of Tea in all kinds of environments without regard to name or description.
 The driver is and will always be flavor and taste.

 Why Should Men Drink Tea